 *empowering orphans and blind people so they can live with hope and dignity (I’ve helped direct funds to these projects)

 Some of my earthly heroes and role models: Mother Theresa, Martin Luther King Jr., Nelson Mandela, Gandhi and my parents, especially my beautiful mother who models love and authentic faith every day.
 She has for more than 30 years given home-made meals, financial support and a listening ear to the sick, the poor and those in distress.
-My mom and dad have helped many new immigrants in their community.
+My mom and dad have helped many low-income families in their community.

 Site Visit Story (my trip on behalf of a philanthropist):